iterative/dvc.org/content/docs/tutorials/get-started/experiments.md

 # Experiments

 Data science is a metric-driven process of experimentation, similar to any R&D.
-DVC provides a built-in framework to capture and compare experiment performance through _parameters_ and _metrics_.
+This layer of DVC enables you to capture and compare experiment performance through _parameters_ and _metrics_.

 <details>